(I may earn a small commission from the products mentioned in this post.)

 Use caution so that you do not trip over the cord.

 Sunbean electric heating pads have been around forever and they work great for post-surgery rehabilitation.
-This pad, in particular, is the perfect size 12 x 24 and 1.5 lbs. to warm up the knee as well as lower leg and thigh muscles.
+This pad, in particular, is the perfect size 12 x 24 and 1.5 lbs. to warm up the knee as well as the lower leg and thigh muscles.

-You don’t have to worry about adjusting the gel packs because there is none.
+You don’t have to worry about adjusting the gel packs because there are none.
 There are 3 settings, low, medium, and high but they won’t get hot enough to burn your skin (110 F, 138 F, 160 F).

 It also has a five-year warranty which is significantly more than any product on the list (the warranty says a lot about the quality of the product).
 One of the negatives is that there isn’t an auto-off setting that will turn off if accidentally left on.

-Most reviewers agree that they like its effectiveness compared to other heating options.
+Most reviewers agree that they like it’s effectiveness compared to other heating options.
 They like the fact it has 3 heat settings and they like the size of the pad.

 I think the five-year warranty helps with satisfaction too.